Oregon Ducks football: Washington

+The Oregon–Washington football rivalry, also known informally as the "Cascade Clash", is an American college football rivalry between the Oregon Ducks and Washington Huskies of the Big Ten Conference.
+The respective campuses in Eugene and Seattle are 285 mi apart, via Interstate 5.

+It is one of the top 25 most played rivalries in NCAA Division I FBS history, and has been played regularly since 1900.

 The series started in 1900 and has incited particularly poor behavior from fans of both teams.
-Although Washington historically dominated the series, Oregon has turned the tables since 1994, winning 18 of 24.
-From 2004 to 2015, Oregon won 12 match-ups in a row by an average of 24 points, the longest streak in the rivalry by either team.
+Although Washington has historically dominated the series, Oregon had a winning streak 2004 to 2015, Oregon won 12 match-ups in a row by an average of 24 points, the longest streak in the rivalry by either team.
 However, that streak was broken in 2016.
+Since then, Washington has won 5 of the last 9 games including the 2023 PAC 12 championship.
+As of the 2024 season, Washington leads the series 63–49–5.

 Northwest Championship

 Oregon wins the so-called Northwest Championship by sweeping Washington, Washington State, and Oregon State.
 The four Pacific Northwest rivals began playing in a round-robin format in the 1903 season.